jefffhaynes/BinarySerializer/README.md

 BinarySerializer
 ================

-A .NET declarative serialization framework and Portable Class Library (PCL) for controlling formatting of data at the byte level.
+A .NET declarative serialization framework for controlling formatting of data at the byte level.
 BinarySerializer is designed to make working with binary formats and protocols fast and simple.
+The Portable Class Library (PCL) is available on [nuget](https://www.nuget.org/packages/BinarySerializer).

 ### Field Ordering ###